cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 protocol which satisfies the forward secrecy and KCI properties discussed in
 {{security-considerations}}.

+Outputs `AKE_1`, `AKE_2`, and `AKE_3` are the three protocol messages sent between client and server. `session_key` is the final AKE output to be consumed by applications, which can use it to derive additional keying material as needed.

+The AKE protocol must provide the following functions for the client:

+- Start(): Initiate the AKE by producing message `AKE_1`.
+- ClientFinalize(client_identity, client_private_key,
+server_identity, server_public_key, `KE2`): upon reception of the server's
+response `KE2`, complete the protocol for the client, produce `AKE_3`.

+The AKE protocol must provide the following functions for the server:

+- Response(server_identity, server_private_key, client_identity,
+client_public_key, `KE1`): upon reception of a client's request `AKE_1`,
+engage in the AKE.
+- ServerFinish(`AKE_3`): upon reception of a client's final AKE message `AKE_3`, complete the protocol for the server.

+Both ClientFinalize and ServerFinish return an error if authentication failed.
+In this case, clients and servers MUST NOT use any outputs from the protocol, such as `session_key` or `export_key` (defined below).

+Prior to the execution of these functions, both the client and the server MUST agree on a configuration; see {{configurations}} for details.

-This specification defines one particular AKE based on 3DH; see {{ake-protocol}}.
+This specification defines one particular AKE based on 3DH;
+see {{ake-protocol}}.
 3DH assumes a prime-order group as described in
 {{I-D.irtf-cfrg-voprf, Section 2.1}}.
-We let `Npk` and `Nsk` denote the size of public and private keys, respectively, used in the AKE.

 # Protocol Overview {#protocol-overview}